 “How can a human being be a god-like ‘everything’ to another?
 No human relationship can bear the burden of godhood, and the attempt has to take its toll in some way on both parties. . . .
 If your partner is your ‘All’ then any shortcoming in him becomes a major threat to you. . . .
 After all, what is it that we want when we elevate the love partner to the position of God?
 We want redemption – nothing less.
 We want to be rid of our faults, of our feeling of nothingness.
 We want to be justified, to know that our creation has not been in vain. . . .
 Needless to say, human partners can’t do this.”

 Ernest Becker, The Denial of Death (New York, 1973), pages 166-167.
 Italics original.

 Human romance is a glorious experience.
-But it is not the ultimate human experience.
-And needing it to be more than it can be destroys the more modest but good thing it is meant to be.
+But it is not the Ultimate Human Experience.
+And needing it to be more than it can be destroys the modest but good thing true romance is meant to be.

-It is loving to allow your dear one not to provide your finality and to embrace him or her gratefully as a precious reminder of your Savior’s endless love.
+It is loving to allow your dear one not to provide your finality and to embrace him or her gratefully as a limited but precious reminder of your Savior’s endless love.

 “I have loved you with an everlasting love.”
 Jeremiah 31:3